Stockholm, full of grace

 Stockholm City Hall

 This is a location I'm sure you'll find even without a guide.
 But it simply has to be mentioned when talking about Swedish Grace.
 Designed by Ragnar Östberg, its construction took a long time to complete (1911-1923).
 But it was completed during the Swedish Grace era and the influences are evident.
-This is actually one of my favorite buildings in Stockholm, especially in late winter/early spring as a perfect destination for a walk and to catch some sun rays.
+This is one of my favorite buildings in Stockholm, especially in late winter/early spring as a perfect destination for a walk and to catch some sun rays.
 And the interior is as impressive as the exterior, so do yourself a favor and step in.
 One way to get in is to win the Nobel Prize; this is where the annual banquet is held on the 10th of December.

 The Matchstick Palace (Tändstickspalatset)

-Literally a hidden gem you have to know about to find (and that's where I come into the picture 😉), but that you definitely should go and see.
+Literally a hidden gem you have to know about to find (and that's where I come into the picture 😉), but you definitely should go and see it.
 Let me give you some background since I'm fascinated by old financial dynasties.
 This townhouse palace on a side street to Kungsträdgården was designed by Ivar Tengbom and commissioned by entrepreneur and industrialist Ivar Kreuger.
 Already a wealthy man, Kreuger managed to negotiate a near-monopoly on the production of matches with various governments, in the period between the two world wars.
 At one point his company controlled upwards of 75 % of the world's total match production.
 Kreuger made a lot of "money, money, money" and earned the moniker "The Match King".
 So the centrally located Matchstick Palace ("Tändstickspalatset") was to be an opulent crowning jewel of his empire.
 No expense was spared as many of the era's biggest artists and designers contributed to the now-listed building.
 For example Carl Milles, Elsa Gullberg, and Carl Malmsten.
 Just four years after its completion though, Kreuger had fallen on hard times and liquidity problems.
 He was found dead in his Paris apartment in 1932, in a suspected suicide.
 His death caused the collapse of the empire and dragged the rest of the financial market along with it, in what has been named "The Kreuger Crash".
 In a way, his passing put an end not only to the roaring 1920s in Sweden but the Swedish Grace period as well.

 Shopping Swedish Grace